-The indisputable history of Parvovirus and Parvo vaccine revealed the dark side of the pharmaceutical industry.
+Parvovirus vaccine history and Parvo shot information reveals the dark side of the pharmaceutical industry.

 What are parvovirus symptoms?
 Why is "parvo diarrhea" so deadly?
 Will parvo vaccine protect my dog?
+Do I have to give my puppy a parvo shot?
 Can people catch parvovirus?

 How can parvovirus erupt simultaneously on two continents, one having strict animal quarantine?

 The answer to the last question can scare you to death but the other questions are easy.
 Parvovirus symptoms take two forms, respiratory-heart failure and the intestinal form which causes vomiting with severe bloody diarrhea that has the characteristic "parvo-poop" odor of decaying flesh as the intestinal lining sloughs off.
 Parvo is quick and deadly.
 It is rare now, presumably due to parvo vaccine in puppy combo-shots.
 Parvovirus is contagious to humans (Ref #1) even though it has mutated into various strains.

 Parvovirus and Feline Leukemia Vaccine

 Canine parvo virus is eerily similar to feline panleukopenia and in fact, its connection to feline fever is inescapable.
 In 1980 I followed the story of a no-kill cat rescue that administered the new feline leukemia vaccine with the result that the percentage of affected cats soared!
 The carefully documented leukemia vaccine failure didn't raise an eyebrow in the veterinary community.
 That's because in 1980 there was no internet and not much in the public domain about ii vaccine-induced disease but this was much more than vaccine failure.